Oceanland-428/First-Person-Shooting-VR/README.md

 The game can only run on Firefox!!
 Chrome does not support some external 3D models.

+ATTENTION: The folders are not complete due to the limitation on the number of files and size of zipfile of github.
+If you are interested, please email limc@stanford.edu

 ## JavaScript

 We implement the interactive virtual environment in JavaScript.